 The plot is a little hokey.
 A fly bites our soon to be married groom, which forces his sister, brother in law, and bridezilla to cope with what he’s become.

-the acting was good and the dialogue was well written.
-As a popcorn movie this made me smile quite a few times and even laughed once or twice, which is why A Little Bit Zombie earned a 78/100.
+The acting was good and the dialogue was well written.
+As a popcorn movie this made me smile quite a few times and I even laughed once or twice, which is why A Little Bit Zombie earned a 78/100.
 If you like hordes of Zombies eating people, this isn’t’ for you, but if your looking for something that a group of Zombiephile and NonZombiephile alike might watch together, this just might be it.

-The Manor opens with a bit of strange childhood competitive ranting as Freddie’s mom discusses her two sons.
+Card Game opens with a bit of strange childhood competitive ranting as Freddie’s mom discusses her two sons.
 This is just before Rose and Anna show up and Freddie lets them in.
 I can’t help but think as Rose enters of the bloody house we saw in Episode 1.

 I’m hoping and guessing we are going to get to see how that body got there.
 Freddie’s mom seems like a complete trainwreck.
 There seems to be multiple groups inside the house.
 Freddie’s mom and her two sons are one group, then we have the group who has a radio and can talk to the plane, and of course Rose and Anna as the third.

 The Radio Group says there are crates out there – which I think is why that group ends up in the gunfight.
 Did I mention I hate the reversal chronology crap?
 Just let simple folks like me watch it in the order it happened in.

 As Anna hits the head, I think we see Spears hiding upstairs?
 Would he know their voices from across floors?
 Freddie’s brother wants Rose to go with the crate retrieval group, but Rose basically shuts that down.
 I completely understand.
 There is no way I’d leave my kid in the Zombie Apocalypse.